bekk/bekk-christmas/post/javascript/javascript-addition.md

 | NaN               | NaN           |

-Wrapping up, addition is not as easy as we know from mathematics.
+As you have read, addition is not as easy as we know from mathematics.
 However, if you remember some of the conversion rules above you might save yourself from some headaches in the future!